 % Machine Learning

-The algorithm used for sentiment analysis in our study is called a Support Vector Machine.
-It is a form of supervised machine learning used for binary classification.
+The algorithm used for sentiment analysis in our study is called a support vector machine, a form of supervised machine learning used for binary classification.
 This means a sample of labeled training data is given to the algorithm to detect patterns in the data and use those patterns to establish a method for classifying other unlabeled data automatically.
 Machine learning is a general term used for algorithms that, when given data, will automatically use that data to "learn" from its patterns and apply them for improving upon a task.
 Learning machines can be supervised, as in our study, where the algorithm has manually labeled data to know the correct task result template.
 Machine learning can also be unsupervised, where without any pre-labeled data.
 In this latter case, the machine will analyze the structure and patterns of the data and perform a task based on its conclusions.
 Our study calls for a supervised machine since text analysis can be intricate.
 Many patterns might occur, but we are only interested in satisfaction and dissatisfaction labels.
 Consequently, we teach the machine through previously labeled text samples.

 Machine learning and data mining are two fields with a significant overlap since they can use each other's methods to achieve the task at hand.
 Machine learning methods focus on predicting new data based on known properties and patterns of the given data.
 Data mining, on the other hand, is discovering new information and new properties of the data.
 Our machine learning approach will learn the sentiment patterns of our sample texts showing satisfaction and dissatisfaction and using these to label the rest of the data.
 We are not exploring new patterns in the sentiment data.
 However, we are using sentiment predictions for knowledge discovery in our database.
-Thus our study is a data mining experiment based on machine learning.
+Thus, our study is a data mining experiment based on machine learning.

 % Data exploration

 Because the methodology for finding patterns in the data is automatic and statistical, it is both reliable and unpredictable.
 Reliable in that the algorithm will find a pattern by its nature.
-Unpredictable in that since it has no intervention from the researchers in making questionnaires, it can result in anything that the researchers could expect.
-These qualities determine why, much like actual mining, data mining is mostly exploratory.
+Unpredictable in that since it has no intervention from the researchers in making questionnaires, it can result in anything that the researchers could not expect.
+These qualities determine why, similar to actual mining, data mining is mostly exploratory.
 One can never be sure that one will find a specific something.
 However, we can make predictions and estimates about finding knowledge and what kind of knowledge we can uncover.
 The exploration of large opinion datasets with these methods is essential.
-The reason being we can discover knowledge that could be missed by looking at a localized sample rather than a holistic view of every users' opinion.
-In other words, a machine algorithm can find the needles in a haystack that we did not know were there from taking small bundles of hay at a time.
+The reason being that we can discover knowledge that could otherwise be missed by observing a localized sample rather than taking a holistic view of every user's opinion.
+In other words, a machine algorithm can find the needles in a haystack that we did not know were there by examining small bundles of hay at a time.

-In this study, we can predict that several things might occur.
-Our data could show satisfaction and dissatisfaction factors that are universal, and it could also find strictly cultural factors.
+In this study, we predict that several things might occur.
+Our data show satisfaction and dissatisfaction factors that are universal and strictly cultural factors.
 However, we expect that both of these options will present themselves.
 We can also assert that we could arrive at very similar results to previous literature if they are correct in their findings.
 However, we are using a database of several orders of magnitude larger.
 We can also expect to discover patterns that researchers previously had not noticed because of the lack of questionnaire design and users' freedom to record their pleasures and grievances.

 \section{Data Analysis}\label{dataanalysis}